Absences

 Cell Phones

 Pupils are encouraged NOT to bring cell phones to School.
-If they arrive at School, a note must be provided by the parents and the following must be adhered to:
+If they arrive at School, the following must be adhered to:

 Cyber Safety